- Home-Late winter

 The length and frequency of acupuncture treatments depends on the condition of the patient and the method of stimulation that is used by the veterinary acupuncturist.
 Stimulation of an individual acupuncture point may take as little as 10 seconds or as much as 30 minutes.
 A simple acute problem, such as a sprain, may require only one treatment, whereas more severe or chronic ailments may need several or several dozen treatments.

 When multiple treatments are necessary, they usually begin intensively and are tapered to maximum efficiency.
-Patients often start with 1-3 treatments per week for 4-6 weeks.
-A positive response is usually seen after the first to third treatment.
+Patients often start with 1 or more treatments per week for 4-6 weeks.
+A positive response is usually seen by the third to fourth treatment.
 Once a maximum positive response is achieved (usually 4-8 treatments), treatments are tapered off so that the greatest amount of symptom-free time elapses between them.
-Many animals with chronic conditions can taper off to 2-4 treatments per year.
+Some animals need maintenance treatments every 2 to 3 weeks and others every several months.

 How should I choose an acupuncturist for my animals?

 There are two important criteria you should look for in a veterinary acupuncturist:

 1. Your veterinary acupuncturist must be a licensed veterinarian.

 2. Your veterinary acupuncturist should have formal training in the practice of acupuncture for animals.
 (For example, a course taught with content following the International Veterinary Acupuncture Society's guidelines.)

 In most countries, states, and provinces, veterinary acupuncture is considered a surgical procedure that only licensed veterinarians may legally administer to animals.
 A veterinarian is in the best position to diagnose an animal's health problem and then to determine whether an animal is likely to benefit from an acupuncture treatment, or whether its problem requires chemical, surgical, or no intervention.